約22分で読めます最終更新:2026年6月

 Electronics and Adapters

-Japan uses Type A plugs (the same flat two-prong design used in North America).
+Japan uses Type A plugs with a uniform 100V supply (50 Hz in eastern Japan, 60 Hz in the west), the same flat two-prong design familiar to North Americans [verified JNTO 2026-06-04].
 If you are coming from the US or Canada, your chargers will work without an adapter.
-Travelers from Europe, the UK, or Australia will need a plug adapter — not a voltage converter, as modern electronics handle 100V just fine.
+Travelers from Europe, the UK, or Australia will need a plug adapter — not a voltage converter, as modern electronics handle 100V just fine [verified Japan-Guide.com 2026-06-04].

 Bring a portable phone charger.
 Some older ryokans have limited outlet access, and you will want your phone for photos, translation apps, and navigation.
 A single portable battery that holds two full charges is sufficient.